 All tape drives fail; it's only a matter of "when," not "if."
-So if being able to get back up and running again in the event of a data-erasing disaster is important, then you need to know about our KAT-SCAN service that includes automated offsite backup.
+So if being able to get back up and running again in the event of a data-erasing disaster is important, then you need to know about our RiverWatch BDR appliance.